chusiang/wiki.drx.tw/software.md

 - [Black Screen][black_screen] - A terminal emulator for the 21st century.
 - [Cmder][cmder] - 具有 Linux 溫度的 Windows 命令提示字元。 [ Windows ]
 - [ConEmu][conemu] - A Windows console emulator with tabs, which presents multiple consoles and simple GUI applications as one customizable GUI window with various features. [ Windows ]
 - [Cool Retro Term][cool-retro-term] - A terminal emulator which mimics the look and feel of the old cathode tube screens.
-It has been designed to be eye-candy, customizable, and reasonably lightweight. [ Linux ] [ OSX ]
+It has been designed to be eye-candy, customizable, and reasonably lightweight. [ Linux ] [ macOS ]
 - Gnome Terminal
 - LXTerminal
 - [iTerm2][iterm2]